 You can meet a cat before reservation, but only if you have done a form and we deem it a match for that cat.
 We will not hold a cat you are interested in if someone else applies and is a match.
 We may agree to hold it if you are a match and coming to view the cat within a short period of time.
 This is completely at the discretion of the volunteer Rescue Manager.

-You must be aware that cats are in the homes of Richard and Fiona or a fosterer, so you cannot just phone and come and browse in someone’s home.
+You must be aware that cats are in the homes of a fosterer, so you cannot just phone and come and browse in someone’s home.
 You have to do a form and be a match and then we can liase with the fosterer about you viewing a cat when they have someone else home.
-If you arrange to come and view a cat, we may more it to rescue – so you need to keep any arrangement made.
+If you arrange to come and view a cat, we may more it to the main fosterer – so you need to keep any arrangement made.

 Where are rescue cats located?